Stove Top Macaroni and Cheese Recipes

 In the same saucepan, melt the butter over medium heat.
 Whisk in the flour and cook for 1 minute.
 Gradually whisk in the warmed half-and-half and cook, whisking constantly, until the mixture is steaming hot and thick, about 4 minutes.
 Remove from the heat and stir in the cheddar until melted.
 Stir in the cooked macaroni and season to taste with salt.

-More Mac & Cheese Recipes I like
+More Mac & Cheese Recipes!

 For some interesting flavor ideas for making your stovetop macaroni and cheese more exciting, here are links to some of my favorites.
 Just try out a new one whenever you feel like you are getting bored with your current favorite.